Classification of nondegenerate $G$-categories (with an appendix written jointly with Germ\'an Stefanich): Introduction

 As we will review in \cref{A Universal Nondeg Intro Section}, this result can reinterpreted as an equivalence of monoidal categories $\D(N\backslash G/N)^{T \times T, w}_{\text{nondeg}} \simeq \IndCoh(\Gamma_{\Wext})$; see \cref{Main Monoidal Equivalences} for the full statement.

-A key difference in the theory of groups $G$ acting on categories $\C$ from the theory of groups acting on vector spaces is the existence of nontrivial maps between invariants $\C^{H_1}$ and $\C^{H_2}$, where each $H_i$ is a closed subgroup of $G$ (and, in particular, we do not require $H_1 \subseteq H_2$ or vice versa).
-These relations will prove a key technical tool in the proof of our theorem, and are summarized in \cref{Generalization to Nondegenerate G-Categories Section}.
-In particular, we will see in \cref{N Averaging Fully Faithful on Whittaker Subcategory} that, for any $G$-category, the category $\C^N_{\text{nondeg}}$ admits a $W$-action, and that there is a fully faithful functor $\C^{N^{-}, \psi} \xhookrightarrow{} \C_{\text{nondeg}}^{N, W}$.
+A key difference in the theory of groups $G$ acting on categories $\C$ from the theory of groups acting on vector spaces is the existence of nontrivial morphisms between morphisms of invariants $\C^{H_1}$ and $\C^{H_2}$, where each $H_i$ is a closed subgroup of $G$; concretely, these are manifested by adjoint functors.
+These relations will prove a key technical tool in the proof of our theorem .
+In particular, we will see in \cref{N Averaging Fully Faithful on Whittaker Subcategory} that, for any $G$-category, the category $\C^N_{\text{nondeg}}$ admits a $W$-action, and that there is a fully faithful functor $\C^{N^{-}, \psi} \xhookrightarrow{} \C_{\text{nondeg}}^{N, W}$ via constructing a certain left adjoint.

-When $\C$ itself is given by Whittaker $\D$-modules on $G$, we will see in \cref{No Degenerate Whittaker Objects in D(G/N)} that $\C^N \simeq \C^N_{\text{nondeg}}$, and, using this special case of \cref{N Averaging Fully Faithful on Whittaker Subcategory}, in \cref{Mellin Transform for biWhittaker Sheaves} we derive a monoidal equivalence between the category of bi-Whittaker $\D$-modules on $G$ and $\Wext$-equivariant sheaves on $\LTd$ which descend to the coarse quotient, providing a monoidal upgrade of \cite{Gin} and \cite{Lo}.
+When $\C$ itself is given by Whittaker $\D$-modules on $G$, one can show \cite[Corollary 3.4]{GannonNew} that $\C^N \simeq \C^N_{\text{nondeg}}$, and, using this special case of \cref{N Averaging Fully Faithful on Whittaker Subcategory}, in \cref{Mellin Transform for biWhittaker Sheaves} we derive a monoidal equivalence between the category of bi-Whittaker $\D$-modules on $G$ and $\Wext$-equivariant sheaves on $\LTd$ which descend to the coarse quotient, providing a monoidal upgrade of \cite{Gin} and \cite{Lo}.
 Using nondegeneracy, we also show that the parabolic restriciton of a very central $\D$-module acquires a $W$-equivariant structure such that the sheaf (with its equivariance) descends to the coarse quotient $\LTd\sslash\Wext$, see \cref{ParabolicInductionAndRestriction}.